Shivam-0407/Text-Search-Web-App/README.md

 # Text-Search-Web-App ✨

-Ever Wondered how does a simple Text Search is being implemented where a person just type the text he/she wants to search and the text appears in highlighted format.
+Ever wondered how does a simple Text Search is being implemented where a person just type the text he/she wants to search and the text appears in highlighted format.
 This project is a small step towards this idea.

 Presenting you the Text Search Web App 📄✨: Empower users to effortlessly view and search text content within .txt files, facilitating seamless navigation and content discovery.